METRO MANILA | The Best Pancit Malabon in the City

 MAMA BELEN’S KITCHENETTE’S TWO VERSION OF PANCIT MALABON, THIN NOODLES AND THICK NOODLES

 Pancit Malabon evolved from pancit labong, a dish that used bamboo shoots instead of noodles.
-Its current incarnation was said to be called pancit bame during the 1880s before being popularly known as pancit Malabon—due in part to its popularity with showbiz actors who have tried the noodles during location shoots in the city during the early 1900s.
-The dish was usually peddled on pondohan, or small eateries on a banana leaf—and for bigger groups, bilao.
+Its current incarnation was said to be called pancit bame during the 1880s before being known as pancit Malabon.
+This is due in part to its popularity with showbiz actors who have tried the noodles during location shoots in the city during the early 1900s.
+The dish was usually peddled on pondohan, or small eateries, on a banana leaf—and for bigger groups, bilao.
 Its noodle is made from 70% rice and 30% flour by factories in Bulacan that used to transport them by river to Malabon.

 Old Malabon